OXID-eSales/module_skeleton_generator/README.md

  - (optionally) Enter any other options required in a new module (refer to help hints for more info)
  - Press "Generate New Module" button
  - The module skeleton source is now available in Your vendor sub-folder
+ - Update composer.json and run 'composer dump-autoload' (refer to the notification that appears after module generation for more detailed info)
  - And the module could be activated already in _Extensions -> Modules_

 ## To do and nice to have features for future releases